SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 - (Optional) [SAP Sales Cloud (Cloud for Customer) connected to SAP BTP Kyma runtime](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/83df31ad3b634c0783ced522107d2e73.html) if you enable the `c4cUpdateFlag` (see below)

+- A namespace created with [Sidecar Injection](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-20-enable-sidecar-injection) enabled.

 ## Configuration

 The extension requires a `Secret` named `sentiment-analysis` configured in the Kyma namespace containing the following values:

 - `baseSite`:  The SAP Commerce Cloud baseSite value e.g. `electronics`, required by the SAP Commerce Cloud OCC API.
+Note that due to the OCC API endpoint being used for User data, only B2C channel baseSite are supported.

 - `c4cUpdateFlag`: Feature flag to enable the calls to SAP Sales Cloud to create customer and service ticket for negative reviews.
 If value is `true` then the feature is enabled.